Premium Caucasian Shepherd Transport Services

 Pet size

 Smaller pets are easier – and less expensive – to transport.
 If you’re flying your Caucasian Shepherd, they’ll need to travel in the cargo hold if they’re over 20 pounds.
 You’ll also need to buy a USDA-approved crate, which can cost around $200.
-With ground transport, it’s easier for drivers to accommodate small pets.
+With ground transport, it’s easier for shipping service providers to accommodate small pets.

 rating